InVisionApp/generator-studio-app/README.md

 # 🚀 Getting Started Tutorial

 The [Getting Started Tutorial](https://github.com/InVisionApp/developer-portal/tree/master/studio/generator/introduction.md) is a step-by-step guide to introduce you to the Studio App Generator.
 If you have not developed apps for Studio before, this tutorial is a great place to get started.

+# 📌 Requirements

+Only Node.js 10+ and `yeoman-generator` 3+ is supported.
+Node.js 10 will reach end-of-life April 2021.
+After that point, we will continue to support the current LTS version of Node.js.

 ## Installation